brandur/sorg/content/fragments/4am.md

 P.M.

 Getting down to 4 A.M. is going to be a work in progress.
-Today I managed to do 5:30 (with some difficulty), and I'll see if I can dial it back from there.
+Today I managed to do 5:30 (with some difficulty).
+I'll see if I can dial it back from there.

 [1] It's behind a paywall so I won't link it, but Googling the title will get
     you there.